saumyaporwal72/Return_fruad_Behavioural_Analytics/README.md

 group by city , top_return_category
 order by fraud_rate_pct desc;

-###users whose return rate is above the average return rate OF THEIR OWN CITY.
+### Users whose return rate is above the average return rate OF THEIR OWN CITY.
 with city_avg as(
 select city,
 avg(return_rate_pct) as average_return_rate_pct